hyperjumptech/monika/docs/src/pages/guides/cli-options.md

 ## TTL Cache

-Time-to-live for in-memory (HTTP) cache entries in minutes.
-Defaults to 5 minutes.
-Setting to 0 means disabling this cache.
+Enable time-to-live for in-memory (HTTP) cache entries in minutes.
 This cache is used for requests with identical HTTP request config, e.g. headers, method, url.

 Only usable for probes which does not have [chaining requests.](https://hyperjumptech.github.io/monika/guides/examples#requests-chaining)